albertjuhe/charikars_algorithm/README.md

 ##How do you calculate a fingerprint?

-We start from a 64-bit vector with all 0, for each hash obtained from the documen we have to apply the following function:
+We start from a n-bit (despends on hash algorithm) vector with all 0, for each hash obtained from the documen we have to apply the following function:
-If the nth bit vector is 1, increases resulting vector 1, but if its (<= 1) decreases in 1.
+If the n-th bit vector is 1, increases resulting vector 1, but if its (<= 1) decreases in 1.
 example:

 ```sh